 The first step in defining a community bank is to aggregate all charter-level data reported under each holding company into a single banking organization.
 This aggregation applies both to balance-sheet measures and the number and location of banking offices.
 At year-end 2011, there were 7,357 FDIC-insured banking charters operating within 6,720 separate banking organizations.
 Under the FDIC definition, if the banking organization is designated as a community bank, every charter reporting under that organization is also considered a community bank when working with data at the charter level.

-The second step is to exclude any banking organization where more than 50 percent of total assets are held in certain specialty banking charters, including: credit card specialists, consumer nonbank banks, industrial loan companies, trust companies, bankers' banks, and banks holding 10 percent or more of total assets in foreign offices.7
+The second step is to exclude any banking organization where more than 50 percent of total assets are held in certain specialty banking charters, including: credit card specialists, consumer nonbank banks, industrial loan compa-

 Table 1.1